tarantool/doc/download/download.rst

                 .. container:: b-download-block-description

-                    If you’re looking for the latest version of a client driver, prefer rocks and gems to rpms and debs, or looking for an alternative, select a driver from a community-maintained list
+                    If you’re looking for the latest version of a client driver, prefer rocks and gems to rpms and debs, or want to try out an alternative, choose a driver from a community-maintained list.

                 .. container:: b-download-block-button